6:00 - 10:00pm - Frog Day Lecture Series & Dinner

 •Show and sale featuring captive born and raised amphibians

 •Benefit Auction & Drawings for non-profit amphibian projects and conservation organizations

 Presale Ticket Price = $10 ; At the door = $12

 3:00pm - 4:00pm - Fund Raiser Auction

-We will be supporting The Amphibian Foundation by hosting a live auction.
-All proceeds from the show and auction will be donated to The Amphibian Foundation.
+We will be supporting an amphibian conservation group/effort to be announced by hosting a live auction.
+All proceeds from the show and auction will be donated to an amphibian conservation group/effort to be announced.
 If you wish to make a financial donation or would like to donate something for the fung raiser auction, please contact Jeremy Mott.

 If you are interested in participating in American Frog Day as a vendor, please contact Jeremy Mott: email@example.com

 If you are interested in volunteering to help organize the event or to help coordinate on the day of the show please contact Frog Day at: firstname.lastname@example.org with your interests and availability.
 Volunteers are needed for the following task: